 - a) A vehicle will be deemed to have "Major Damage" if such vehicle has incurred Transportation Damage, the total repair cost of which exceeds the amount specified in the applicable Laws of the destination U.S. state or country of such vehicle, except that: - 1.
-With respect to a vehicle for which Canada is the destination country, such vehicle will be deemed to have Major Damage if such vehicle has incurred Transportation Damage that: - o Must be repaired by body filler; or - o The total repair cost of which exceeds U.S. \$500.00, excluding the cost of any replacement bolt-on parts (i.e. parts that are able to be replaced by identical manufacturer's original equipment, including (without limitation) glass, bumpers, fenders, and doors) but including (without limitation and for the avoidance of doubt) any costs of further preparation or modification (e.g. painting) of such replacement bolt-on parts. - 2.
+With respect to a vehicle for which Canada is the destination country, such vehicle will be deemed to have Major Damage if such vehicle has incurred Transportation Damage that: - o Must be repaired by body filler; or - o The total repair cost of which exceeds \$500.00CAN, excluding the cost of any replacement bolt-on parts (i.e. parts that are able to be replaced by identical manufacturer's original equipment, including (without limitation) glass, bumpers, fenders, and doors) but including (without limitation and for the avoidance of doubt) any costs of further preparation or modification (e.g. painting) of such replacement bolt-on parts.
+For Ontario only, the total with parts included cannot exceed \$3,000CAN. - 2.
 With respect to a vehicle for which Mexico is the destination country, whether a vehicle has Major Damage will be determined by receiver (FCA) in its sole discretion after reviewing such vehicle. - 3.
-With respect to a vehicle for which no applicable Laws pertaining to Major Damage exist in the destination U.S. state or country of such vehicle, such vehicle will be deemed to have Major Damage if such vehicle has incurred Transportation Damage: - o The total repair cost of which exceeds five percent (5%) of such vehicle's manufacturer's suggested retail price (MSRP), excluding the cost of any replacement bolt-on parts but including (without limitation and for the avoidance of doubt) any costs of further preparation or modification of such replacement bolt-on parts; or - o The total repair cost of which exceeds ten percent (10%) of such vehicle's MSRP. - b) Notwithstanding the foregoing, a vehicle will be deemed to have Major Damage if such vehicle has incurred Transportation Damage: - 1.
+With respect to a vehicle for which no applicable Laws pertaining to Major Damage exist in the destination U.S. state or country of such vehicle, such vehicle will be deemed to have Major Damage if such vehicle has incurred Transportation Damage: - O The total repair cost of which exceeds five percent (5%) of such vehicle's manufacturer's suggested retail price (MSRP), excluding the cost of any replacement bolt-on parts but including (without limitation and for the avoidance of doubt) any costs of further preparation or modification of such replacement bolt-on parts; or - The cost of exterior replacement parts of which exceeds ten percent (10%) of such vehicle's MSRP. - b) Notwithstanding the foregoing, a vehicle will be deemed to have Major Damage if such vehicle has incurred Transportation Damage: - 1.
 That must be repaired by welding or cutting. - 2.
 To such vehicle's frame (other than tie down hole elongation to the extent such elongation has not caused any cracks, ripping or separation in, of or to such vehicle's frame). - 3.
 To such vehicle's steering or suspension that cannot be repaired by replacement bolt-on parts; or - 4.
 That receiver deems a safety risk. - c) Whether vehicles have Major Damage will be determined by the receiver on a case by case basis in accordance with the foregoing.

-d) If a vehicle is deemed to have Major Damage, as determined by receiver in accordance with section above, then shipper/Carrier will be responsible for all costs incurred by receiver in connection with the Transportation Damage to such vehicle, including (without limitation) all costs to repair/replace the Transportation Damage, transportation costs, storage costs, inspection costs, depreciation charges, and processing fees, plus a loss of sale charge in an amount equal to ten percent (10%) of such vehicle's MSRP.
+- d) If a vehicle is deemed to have Major Damage, as determined by receiver in accordance with section above, then shipper/Carrier will be responsible for all costs incurred by receiver in connection with the Transportation Damage to such vehicle, including (without limitation) all costs to repair/replace the Transportation Damage, transportation costs, storage costs, inspection costs, depreciation charges, and processing fees, plus a loss of sale charge in an amount equal to ten percent (10%) of such vehicle's MSRP. - e) Carriers will be responsible for transport to Company Car at the Lapeer Road Marshaling Center for newly launched vehicles that deemed by FCA cannot be sent to auction.